Japan at the Olympics: 1964 Summer Olympics

 The 1964 Summer Olympics marks Japan hosting its first Olympic Games.
 It was held in the capital Tokyo.
 It was also the first time it was held in Asia.

 1972 Winter Olympics

 The 1972 Winter Olympics marks the second time Olympics held in Japan.
-It was the first time held outside Tokyo because it was held at Sapporo.
+They were held in Sapporo.

 Because of its snowy geographic, Japan would hosts its first Winter Olympics.
 It was also the first winter olympics held in Asia.